chznight/cpu_32b_5stage_pipelined/README.md

 # 32-bit RISC CPU

 This project implements a 32-bit RISC CPU with 5-stage pipeline and hazard detection/handling.
-The CPU design follows a RISC architecture similar to RISC-V.
+The CPU design is based on RISC-V ISA.

 ## Architecture Overview